notemedps/node-blog/README.md

   REMOVE CATEGORY
   EDIT /MANAGE ALL THINGS THAT GETS DISPLAYED ON SITE

-For testing purpose :
+# For testing purpose :
 username : n
 password : n
   This is a dummy username , you can create real username after logging with this username.

- REQUIREMENTS TO INSTALLED :
+# REQUIREMENTS TO INSTALLED :
  NODEJS and NPM
  MONGODB

-clone or download and extract this repo on your project folder and run following commands : npm install
+# Clone or download and extract this repo on your project folder and run following commands :
+npm install
 After that
 node app